Enable the right-click

 UTC Clock in the menu bar

-- Click the downloaded ZIP file to extract the application
+- Download and run the .dmg file to install the application

-- Move the BitBar application to the Applications folder
+- Move the xbar application to the Applications folder

-- Click the + Add to BitBar button
+- Click the Install button on the pop-up

 Customize World Clock